 The City of Freeport issued bonds for a road rehabilitation program for much needed repairs to concrete roads, curbs, gutters and sidewalks in 2 phases.
 The repairs were anticipated to be completed over a three (3) year period, but with the process of engineering, geotechnical testing, and traffic flow for construction this process may take an additional year for completion.
 The Department of Public Works along with the City Engineer inspected the roadways and prioritized the rehabilitations based off of roadway condition and drainage.
 The proposed roadway rehabilitation projects were submitted and approved by council for engineering process to begin.
-Phase 1 construction will begin in calendar year 2022.
+Phase 1 construction is complete.